patrick-llgc/MeetingNotes/CVPRPostAC2019/README.md

 - How to combine the two?
 Neighborhood Component Analysis
 - 127 Coarse grain vs 1000 find grain in ImageNet
 - Learning with minimal supervision (imagenet has objects in the center)
 - This can be extended to semantic segmentation.
 How?
+Paper rejected at CVPR2019

 #### End-to-End projector photometric compensation